Settlement and Colonial Life Expeditions

 2017-2018, Second Grade

-Why did people make a long arduous journey from “back east” to Rochester?
-Why did the first settlers settle in specific spots along the banks of the mighty Genesee?
+Why did people make the long, arduous journey from “back east” to Rochester?
+Why did the first settlers inhabit specific spots along the banks of the mighty Genesee River?
 What did they need to do to create a sustainable life for their families?
-The class learned about the first seven settlements along the Genesee River.
-They visited the locations of the settlements, studied old maps and city directories, and worked with a local historian and historic texts to piece together the history of the settlements, paying special attention to the strength of each specific location (bridge, mill, boat building).
+In this expedition, the second grade class learned about the first seven settlements along the Genesee River.
+They visited the locations of the settlements, studied old maps and city directories, and worked with a local historian and historic texts to piece together the history of the settlements.
 To simulate the interdependence of early settlers and experience daily life in the early 1800’s the class embarked on a camping trip in Webster Park.
 Each crew was responsible for creating specific structures needed in a particular settlement.
 Crews decided what materials they need to build their structures and barter with the storekeeper – Jebediah McCracken.
 Exhibition Night took the form of a “Town Square Fair” where students shared songs and dances, games, their opinion writing, and their maps and town plans.
-Bonnets and kerchiefs were required!

 Taking Liberties